minprog/hangman/classic/hangman.md

 ## About assertions

 In some sense of the word, your implementation is now done!
-You should at the very least try it out and see if all is working well. `check50` can only test a limited number of things!
+You should at the very least try it out and see if all is working well. `check50` can only test a limited number of things, so testing "by hand" is always important.
+And indeed, we will find that we are able to crash the program!

-Let us provide you with a counterexample.
-In our `main` program, there is a lot of **user input validation**.
-Hopefully, this is enough to prevent the program from crashing.
-But we have omitted at least one check.
-We actually allow negative word lengths!

-Try it out.
-When you run your program and provide word length -1, it will accept the number and your program may crash at any point because of this situation that should not happen.
-For example, you might get the following interaction:
+### Debugging a crash

+As we put our game in front of different people, it appears that they are still able to crash it.
+In particular, the program does not check for negative word lengths.
+And indeed, when you run your program and provide word length -1, it accepts the number.
+Unfortunately, while this does not immediately prove to be a problem, the program crashes as soon as the actual game starts.

+Have a good look at what happens:

      1 WELCOME TO HANGMAN ツ
      2 What length of word would you like to play with?